Castleknock College: Grounds

 There are two hills in the grounds: the Windmill Hill and the hill of the castle.
 The former is reputed to be the burial mound of Cumhal, father of Fionn mac Cumhaill, a legendary Irish warrior.
 According to legend, mac Cumhaill was interred here following his death at the Battle of Cnucha.
 An archaeological dig of this hill carried out in June 2007 revealed the remains of four human skeletons probably dating from the early Christian period.
 The second hill is topped with the remains of Castleknock Castle which dates from the early thirteenth century, when it was founded by the Norman knight Hugh Tyrrell, who was later created Baron of Castleknock.
 He chose this location near the end of the esker which stretches from Galway to Dublin.
 Built on two mounds of the esker, it commanded the route into Dublin from the west.
 Castleknock was the final rallying point for the forces of the last High King of Ireland, Rory O'Connor.
 He failed to drive the Cambro-Normans from the area around Dublin in 1171.

 The college is set on 70 acres of landscaped parkland estate with nine rugby pitches, a cricket crease and pavilion, a soccer pitch, an athletics and running track, six state of the art tennis courts, an all-weather rugby practice pitch and agricultural land in which cows graze and wildlife such as pheasants, rabbits and squirrels are in abundance.
 There is car parking for students and others.
 The college is close to Castleknock village and is located beside Farmleigh Estate and the Phoenix Park.
+In late 2024 the College sought and received planning permission from Fingal County Council for the development of a 4G AstroTurf rugby pitch and two sand based rugby pitches on the western side of the campus.